gnarzilla/deadmesh/README.md

 deadmesh is a proxy.
 But with caching fully built out, it becomes something more interesting: a **content-addressed network that happens to speak HTTP**.

-Once a gateway has seen a piece of content, it costs zero airtime to serve it again — to anyone on the mesh, forever.
+Once a gateway has seen a piece of content, it costs zero airtime to serve it again, to anyone on the mesh, forever.
 Wikipedia's entire English text corpus is about 4GB as clean text.
 That fits on a Raspberry Pi SD card.
-A fully seeded gateway *is* Wikipedia, not a proxy to it — locally, instantly, with no uplink required.
+A fully seeded gateway *is* Wikipedia, not a proxy to it; locally, instantly, with no uplink required.
 At that point the constraint shifts from bandwidth to curation, which is a much more human-solvable problem.
 That's what the [mesh librarian](#the-knowledge-appliance--mesh-librarians) model is really about.

 This makes deadmesh an exit ramp from the carrier model, not just a resilience tool.
 Disaster response and rural connectivity are real use cases, but so is the everyday one: **a $50 hardware investment that routes around the need for a cellular data plan**, for anything that isn't a live video call.